 The phrases “parliament-made law”, “statute law”, “legislation” and “Acts” also have the same meaning.
 You can tell whether an Act was made by the Commonwealth Government, as a reference to a Commonwealth Act has “(Cth)” written after it.
 References to Victorian Acts have “(Vic)” written after them.
 Acts and delegated legislation, such as regulations made under legislation by government, are printed in statute books.

 An Act has a name and a date; for example, Family Law Act 1975 (Cth).
 The name indicates the contents of the Act while the date specifies the year the Act was made in parliament (but not necessarily when it came into force; for this you might have to read the Act).
 Both pieces of information are needed to find an Act in a library, since Acts are organised alphabetically by year.

 Many Acts (and Regulations and Ordinances) have had changes made to them.
 The period within which changes (called amendments) have occurred will sometimes be indicated in the date in the Act’s title; for example, Family Law Act 1975–1977 (Cth).
-To find an up-to-date Act, Regulation or Ordinance you can either search the parliamentary statute books for the various amendments, or use reprints.
-Reprints are usually produced more rapidly by private publishers (e.g. CCH) than by government printers.
+To find an up-to-date Act, Regulation or Ordinance you can search the parliamentary statute books for the various amendments, or a consolidated version of the Act, or use reprints.
 It is very important to make sure that the copy of an Act you are referring to is up-to-date.